JMaskiewicz/JMaskiewicz/README.md

 # Hello, I'm Jedrzej 👋

 Welcome to my GitHub profile!
 I'm currently pursuing a double major in Quantitative Finance and Computer Science and Econometrics at the University of Warsaw, in my final year for both.
-My academic journey is a blend of finance, economics, and technology, fueling my passion for algorithmic trading, time series forecasting, and machine learning, with a special focus on reinforcement learning.
+My academic journey is a blend of finance, economics, and technology, fueling my passion for algorithmic trading, time series forecasting and machine learning, with a special focus on reinforcement learning.

 ## About Me